- Reviewed: 21 January 2021, 13:58 NZDT

 Under Austrian law, you're required to carry identification documents at all times.

-Penalties for possession, use or trafficking of illegal drugs are severe and can include lengthy imprisonment.
+Penalties for possession, use or trafficking of illegal drugs are severe and can include lengthy imprisonment and heavy fines.

 New Zealanders in Austria are encouraged to register their details with the Ministry of Foreign Affairs and Trade.